IK4R0S-SEC/bookbot/README.md

 # bookbot is my first github project.
-It uses python code to analyze large text files and print out statistics.
+It uses python to analyze large text files and print out various statistics of the file.